AncyJenisha/CSharp/src/Assignment4/Assignment4.md

 # ASSIGNMENT -4
 ## Part-1
-    Git is a version control system that tracks changes in computer files or programs and helps in collaborate in code.
+    Git is a version control system that tracks changes in computer files or programs and helps to collaborate in code.

     1. A new  console application project is created.

 ## Part-2
    1. A new repository named Git-in-VS is initialized.
    2. An initial commit with the project's starting code is made.

 ![Initial Commit message](init.png)

 ## Part-3